MatchuPitchu/github-actions-summary/02_github-actions.md

 > Documentation YAML syntax for custom actions: <https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions>

-1. create an `actions` folder (name is up to you) in `/.github` folder to create a `custom Action` that is available in the repo
+1. create `actions` folder in `/.github` to create a `custom Action` that is available in the repo

-   - create a subfolder for each action with an `action.yml`
+   - create a subfolder (name is up to you) for each action with an `action.yml`

 1. create a standalone repo with your `custom Action` to make it available everywhere

-   - Create a new, local Git repo project folder which contains your `action.yml` file (in root level) + all the code belonging to the action
+   - create a new, local Git repo project folder which contains your `action.yml` file (in root level) + all the code belonging to the action
-   - Add a tag via `git tag -a -m "My action release" v1`
+   - add a tag via `git tag -a -m "My action release" v1`
-   - Push your local code to the remote GitHub repository (via `git push --follow tags`)
+   - push your local code to the remote GitHub repo (via `git push --follow-tags`)
-   - Use your custom Action in any other Workflow (in any other project and repository) by referencing the repository which contains your action (e.g., `my-account/my-action@v1`)
+   - use your custom Action in any other workflow (other project/repo) by referencing repo which contains action (e.g., `my-account/my-action@v1`)
-   - if your custom Action is stored in a public repository, it can also be published to the GitHub Actions Marketplace as described here: <https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace#publishing-an-action>
+   - if your custom Action is stored in a public repo, it can also be published to the GitHub Actions Marketplace as described here: <https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace#publishing-an-action>

 ### Example Composite Action